The Woodlands, Texas

 Coleman’s decision was also influenced by Dr. Lapchick, whose story and mission to use the power of sport to change the world inspired Coleman to study at UCF.
 Coleman is currently a graduate assistant for Dr. Lapchick, which involves assisting him in writing articles for ESPN and Sport Business Journal and collecting data on human trafficking in sport and racism in sport in conjunction with The Institute for Diversity and Ethics in Sport (TIDES).
 Coleman also has praise for Dr. Yoho, whose passion for supply chain and eagerness to get to know the students and help them see how the subject could be applied in their professional futures made a lasting impact.

-After graduating in spring, Coleman plans to work for an athletic department at a university or within the administration at the conference or NCAA level.
+After graduating, Coleman plans to work for an athletic department at a university or within the administration at the conference or NCAA level.